wmorgue/milk/README.md

 ## 🥛 milk tweak
 ---

-Tap on status bar — get UIAlert.
+Tap on status bar — get alert.

 To follow along, you will require the following things: